 Where to stay

 Vast as Escalante is, where you stay will depend on the areas you plan to visit.
-Developed and dispersed camping options are abundant throughout, but for those who prefer a bit of luxury, consider booking a cabin or Airstream at Yonder Escalante, just west of the town of Escalante and attractions like Zebra Canyon and Escalante Petrified Forest State Park.
-On the southern edge of Escalante near Lake Powell, a new Under Canvas location has opened for a luxury camping experience.
+Developed and dispersed camping options are abundant throughout, but for those who prefer a bit of luxury, consider booking a cabin or Airstream at Ofland Escalante, just west of the town of Escalante and attractions like Zebra Canyon and Escalante Petrified Forest State Park.
+On the southern edge of the Escalante region near Lake Powell, Under Canvas operates a luxury camping experience that was named the first Dark Sky Lodge ever in 2023.

-In between Yosemite and Sequoia sits the Sierra National Forest that encompasses several wilderness areas and parts of the Pacific Crest Trail and John Muir Trail (which overlap).
+In between Yosemite and Sequoia sits the Sierra National Forest, which encompasses several wilderness areas and parts of the Pacific Crest Trail and John Muir Trail (which overlap).
 Given that both areas include stretches of the Sierra Nevada, visitors will find many similar geographical features, from lakes and waterfalls to granite peaks and pines—with a touch more ruggedness.

 Where to stay

-In addition to campsites in Sequoia and Kings Canyon National Parks, there are several lodge and cabin options within the park: Wuksachi Lodge, John Muir Lodge, and Grant Grove Cabins.
+In addition to campsites in Sequoia and Kings Canyon national parks, there are several lodge and cabin options within the parks: Wuksachi Lodge, John Muir Lodge, and Grant Grove Cabins.
 To explore the Sierra National Forest, make the family-friendly Snowcreek Resort in Mammoth your home base.
+AutoCamp Yosemite is also nearby.

 Photo by Jessie Beck